TwoBitCode/05-tilemap-pathfinding/README.md

 # 🗺️ Tilemap Pathfinding Game

-This project is based on **Unity Week 5: Two-dimensional Scene-building and Path-finding**.
-It demonstrates how to construct a 2D scene using tilemaps and implements path-finding using both **BFS** and **Dijkstra's algorithm**.
+This project demonstrates 2D scene construction using tilemaps and pathfinding algorithms in Unity.
+It builds on concepts from **Unity Week 5: Two-dimensional Scene-building and Pathfinding**, incorporating both **BFS** and **Dijkstra's algorithm** for navigation.

-📖 **Text explanations** for the foundational concepts are available [here](https://github.com/gamedev-at-ariel/gamedev-5782) in folder 07.
+📖 **Foundational text explanations** are available [here](https://github.com/gamedev-at-ariel/gamedev-5782) in folder 07.

 ---